ggrov/tinker/Readme.md

 Downloading and Installing Isabelle
 -----------------------------------

-To use PSGraph with Isabelle, you first need to download and install Isabelle 2013.
+To use Tinker with Isabelle, you first need to download and install Isabelle 2013.

 Details of how to do this can be found [here](http://www.cl.cam.ac.uk/research/hvg/Isabelle/installation.html).